-Hardware accelerated Function-as-a-Service (FaaS) enables cloud developers to deploy inference functionalities on Intel® IoT edge devices with accelerators (CPU, Integrated GPU, Intel® FPGA, and Intel® Movidius™).
+Hardware accelerated Function-as-a-Service (FaaS) enables cloud developers to deploy inference functionalities on Intel® IoT edge devices with accelerators (CPU, Integrated GPU, Intel® FPGA, and Intel® Movidius™ technology).
 These functions provide a great developer experience and seamless migration of visual analytics from cloud to edge in a secure manner using a containerized environment.
 Hardware-accelerated FaaS provides the best-in-class performance by accessing optimized deep learning libraries on Intel® IoT edge devices with accelerators.

 - Set up the Intel® edge device with Clear Linux* OS

-- Install the OpenVINO™ and AWS Greengrass* software stacks
+- Install the OpenVINO™ toolkit and Amazon Web Services* (AWS*) Greengrass* software stacks

-- Use AWS Greengrass and lambdas to deploy the FaaS samples from the cloud
+- Use AWS Greengrass* and AWS Lambda* to deploy the FaaS samples from the cloud

 - Operating System: Clear Linux OS latest release

-- Hardware: Intel® core platforms (Tutorial supports inference on CPU only)
+- Hardware: Intel® core platforms (This tutorial supports inference on CPU only.)

-The AWS Greengrass samples are located at the Edge-Analytics-FaaS.
-For this tutorial we will use the 1.0 version of the source code.
+The AWS Greengrass samples are located at Edge-Analytics-FaaS.
+This tutorial uses the 1.0 version of the source code.

 Clear Linux OS provides the following AWS Greengrass samples: